-These colourings are unique to the male of the species, and coupled with its courtship behaviour, make it truly unique.
+These colourings are unique to the male of the species, and coupled with its courtship behaviour, make it a Mexican marvel!

 The head, underside and bushy-crested crown are a brilliant scarlet colour contrasting strongly with the black eye stripe, beak and legs, and the sooty-black to blackish-brown back, wings and tail.

 The Vermilion Flycatcher’s Latin name, Pyrocephalus Rubinus, translates into English as “red fire-head.”
 But in Mexico it goes by a different name, Brasita de Fuego, “little coal of fire.”